Vivian-Portfolio/Chinook-Music-store/README.md

 ## 1. Project Overview

 **Context:**  Chinook is a sample digital music store database.
 The store needed a clear picture of where its customers are located, how much they spend, and how revenue trends over time.

-**Problem Statement:** The Customer and Invoice tables held raw transactional and customer data, but there was no structured analysis answering key customer and revenue questions — such as which country has the most customers, who the highest-spending customers are, and which customers have never purchased anything.
+**Problem Statement:** TThe Customer and Invoice tables held raw transactional and customer data, but there was no structured analysis answering key customer and revenue questions.

-**Approach:** Used SQL in MySQL Workbench to query the Customer and Invoice tables, writing queries using INNER and LEFT JOINs, correlated subqueries, HAVING clauses, and the RANK() window function to answer nine business questions.
+**Approach:** Used SQL in MySQL Workbench to query the Customer and Invoice tables with INNER and LEFT JOINs, correlated subqueries, HAVING clauses, and the RANK() window function to answer nine business questions.

-**Outcome:** Successfully extracted customer and revenue insights, identifying the country with the largest customer base, USA-based customers, countries with multiple customers, top-spending customers, average invoice value, inactive customers, above-average spenders, ranked spenders, and month-by-month revenue trends.
+**Outcome:**  Successfully extracted meaningful insights, revealing that the USA has the largest customer base (13 customers), the average invoice value is 5.65, no customers are inactive, 22 customers spend above the average, Helena Holý is the top-spending customer at 49.62, and monthly revenue in 2021 held steady around 37.62 after a lower opening month.

 ---

 ## 2. Key Questions Answered